csharpvitamins/CSharpVitamins.Tabulation/readme.md

 Easily create *tab* or *comma* separated values (via `CsvDefinition`), or padded and aligned columns of plain text (with `PlainTextTable`).

-This library is available on [NuGet](https://www.nuget.org/packages/csharpvitamins.tabulation/).
+Available on [NuGet](https://www.nuget.org/packages/csharpvitamins.tabulation/).
 To install, run the following command in the Package Manager Console:

 	PM> Install-Package CSharpVitamins.Tabulation